BelledonneCommunications/linphone-android/README.md

 5. Debug app.

-## Create an apk with a different package name
+## Create an APK with a different package name

 Before the 4.1 release, there were a lot of files to edit to change the package name.
 Now, simply edit the app/build.gradle file and change the value returned by method ```getPackageName()```